Ernst Röhm

 In 1930, at Hitler's request, Röhm returned to Germany and was officially appointed chief of staff of the SA in 1931.
-He reorganised the SA, which numbered over a million members, and continued its campaign of political violence against communists, rival political parties, Jews and other groups deemed hostile to the Nazi agenda.
+He reorganised the SA, which at the time numbered over a million members, and continued its campaign of political violence against communists, rival political parties, Jews and other groups deemed hostile to the Nazi agenda.
 At the same time, opposition to Röhm intensified as his homosexuality gradually became public knowledge.
 Nevertheless, he retained the trust of Hitler for a time.
 After Hitler became Chancellor of Germany in 1933, Röhm was named a Reichsleiter, the second highest political rank in the Nazi Party, and appointed to the Reich cabinet as a Reichsminister without portfolio.

 As the Nazi government began to consolidate its rule, the tension between Röhm and Hitler escalated.
-Throughout 1933 and 1934, Röhm's rhetoric became increasingly radical as he called for a "second revolution" that would transform German society, alarming Hitler's powerful industrial allies.
-He also demanded more power for the SA, which the Reichswehr saw as a growing threat to its position.
-Hitler came to see his long-time ally as a rival and liability, and made the decision to eliminate him with the assistance of SS leaders Heinrich Himmler and Reinhard Heydrich.
+Throughout 1933 and 1934, Röhm alarmed the German conservative elites and powerful industrialists by calling for a "second revolution" focused on socialist economic reforms and wealth redistribution.
+Additionally, Röhm sought to absorb the traditional German army (the 100,000-man Reichswehr into his 3-million-strong SA to create a radical "Soldier’s State" (German: Soldatenstaat, with himself as its commander and defense minister—a direct threat to the Reichswehr's autonomy.
+Hitler thus came to see his long-time ally as a rival and a liability, and in order to secure the backing of the Reichswehr and the traditional establishment, made the decision to eliminate Röhm and his powerful SA allies with the assistance of SS leaders Heinrich Himmler and Reinhard Heydrich.
 On 30 June 1934, the entire SA leadership were purged by the SS during an event known as the Night of the Long Knives.
-Röhm was taken to Stadelheim Prison in Munich, and shot on 1 July.
+Röhm, at the Hanselbauer Hotel in Bad Wiessee at the time, was arrested and taken to Stadelheim Prison in Munich, where, after declining an offer to honorably take his own life, he was summarily shot on 1 July 1934.

 Family background

-Ernst Röhm was born in 1887 in Munich, Bavaria, German Empire as the youngest of three children—he had an elder sister and brother—of Emilie and Julius Röhm.
+Ernst Röhm was born in 1887 in Munich as the youngest of three children – he had an elder sister and brother – of Emilie and Julius Röhm.
 Ernst Röhm described his father Julius, a railway official, as strict, but once Julius realized that his son responded better without exhortation, he allowed him significant freedom to pursue his interests.

-In 1906, Röhm entered the Königlich Bayerisches 10.
-Infanterie-Regiment „König Ludwig“ (10th Bavarian Infantry Regiment "King Ludwig") at Ingolstadt as a cadet, even though his family had no military tradition.
+In 1906, Röhm entered the Royal Bavarian 10th Infantry Regiment, "King Ludwig" at Ingolstadt as a cadet, even though his family had no military tradition.
 He was commissioned as a lieutenant on 12 March 1908.